shawnrice/alphred/README.md

 CLI-Server
 ===

+> This is an experimental feature.
+Let me know how it works.

 PHP is quick to run but slow to load.
 To help out with that, you can write your workflow to use the built-in PHP CLI server.
 But, remember, that the CLI-Server exists only with PHP 5.4+, so it will not work on stock systems below Mavericks (10.9).

 To "install" the scripts for your workflow, just run: `php Alphred.phar create-server-scripts`.
 Doing so will create (or unpack) three files: